 For over 30 years, Austin Street Center has specialized in caring for the most vulnerable homeless men and women in Dallas.
 Beyond meeting basic needs, Austin Street is committed to individualized care for each person who comes for help.
 They serve a hot dinner to an average of 350 people per night.
 A recent tally from Metro Dallas Homeless Alliance showed there was a 24 percent increase in the homeless population across Dallas over the past year.
 Emergency shelters are full, and a luxury building boom is limiting affordable housing development.
 All of these factors mean that Austin Street Center needs help now more than ever to provide meals for the vulnerable homeless of our city.

 ALARM stands for African Leadership and Reconciliation Ministries.
 We believe that Africa’s problem isn’t war or poverty—it is poor leadership.
 With our highly qualified African staff and U.S. partners, we develop Christian servant leaders in the African Church and community who transform lives affected by conflict and injustice.
 Our vision is an Africa without violent tribal or religious conflict.
-Through 24 years of ministry in East and Central Africa—in some of the most difficult environments in the world—ALARM has directly trained more than 150,000 leaders.
+Through 25 years of ministry in East and Central Africa—in some of the most difficult environments in the world—ALARM has directly trained more than 150,000 leaders.
 They, in turn, have touched more than one million lives, bringing reconciliation, transformation, and development to broken communities.
+Among our many projects are bringing skills to women and freeing falsely accused children from prison.

 HP Pres partners with Dunbar Elementary and Dallas Leadership Foundation in providing resources, encouragement, and hope to both students and teachers.
-Dunbar is in a low income community located in a neighborhood south of Dallas called Mill City near Fair Park.
-Our relationship with Dunbar is part of an overall vision to transform this community through empowering those living in the neighborhood.
-One of our goals is to come alongside the teachers to encourage them in an often thankless job.
-We also look to start a reading buddy program in early 2019 to help increase the overall reading levels of the students.
+Dunbar is in the low-income community of Mill City located in south Dallas, and part of the overall vision to transform this community through empowering those living in the neighborhood.
+Some of our goals are to build up staff morale and student confidence, and to work on increasing the overall reading levels.

-RO’s Children & Youth Programs work to build safe and trusting relationships with the children and their families in the East Dallas community.
+RO’s Children & Youth Programs work to build safe and trusting relationships with children and their families in the east Dallas community.
 RO provides after school programs, youth programing, and summer camps.
-The foundation of RO believes that through education and discipleship, children and adults can be empowered to look beyond the limits that society holds.
+The foundation of RO is believing that through education and discipleship, children and adults can be empowered to look beyond the limits that society holds.